-We market testing products under our AVISE[®] brand that allow for the differential diagnosis, prognosis and monitoring of complex autoimmune and autoimmune-related diseases, including SLE and RA.
-Our product portfolio integrates CB-CAPs technology, which is a stable and reliable method for differentially diagnosing SLE.
-We are focused on leveraging our sales channel targeting the approximately 4,500 rheumatologists across the United States.
+We market testing products under our AVISE® brand that allow for the differential diagnosis, prognosis and monitoring of complex autoimmune and autoimmune-related diseases, including SLE and RA.
+We are focused on leveraging our sales channel targeting the approximately 4,500 rheumatologists across the United States to promote use of our product portfolio.